Entertainment News | Imtiaz on Shahid & Kareena Sharing Stage at IIFA: People Are Now Asking Me About 'Jab We Met' | LatestLY

 "I'm not really planning a movie with Shahid and Kareena per se, but it's great that they met and they're both very fantastic actors.
 I obviously had the greatest time working with both of them," he added.

-Ali, also known for movies such as "Love Aaj Kal", "Rockstar", "Tamasha", "Highway" and "Amar Singh Chamkila", was speaking at the red carpet of I View World Film Festival.
+Ali, also known for movies such as "Love Aaj Kal", "Rockstar", "Tamasha", "Highway" and "Amar Singh Chamkila", was speaking at the red carpet of I View World Film Festival on Wednesday.

 The film gala began with the screening of "My Melbourne", an anthology by Ali, Onir, Rima Das, and Kabir Khan.